18 Delphini: Properties

 The stellar classification of 18 Delphini is G6III, which means it is an evolved star that has cooled and expanded off the main sequence.
 It is a suspected red clump giant that is generating energy from core helium fusion.
 A moderate level of X-ray emission has been detected from this star, which suggests it has a mildly active chromosphere.
 The star is 650 million years old with more than double the mass of the Sun, and has expanded to seven times the Sun's radius.
 It is radiating 34 times the luminosity of the Sun from its photosphere at an effective temperature of 5,071 K.

 The Washington Double Star Catalogue lists a pair of visual companions for this star.
 Component B is magnitude 9.88 and lies at an angular separation of 197.5 arcseconds along a position angle (PA) of 162° from the brighter star as of 2003.
 Component C has a magnitude of 12.77 with a separation of 129.3 arcseconds as of 2000.
 The proper motion of both stars are diverging significantly from 18 Delphini, so they can be ruled out as physical companions.
 However, a faint star located 29.2 arcsecond away appears to be a co-moving companion.
 This has a projected separation of 2199 AU and a mass estimated as 19% that of the Sun.
 It is a small red dwarf star with a class of M4–5.

 Planetary system

 On February 19, 2008, an extrasolar planet was found to be orbiting the star with a period of 993.3 days and a mild eccentricity (ovalness) of 0.08.
 The mass of this exoplanet is greater than 10 times the mass of Jupiter.
+There is a long-period radial velocity trend, which might indicate the presence of a second substellar companion.